TimyAnimations/timyaddons/README.md

 - Added "Lower Sensitivity Near Target Yaw" and "Target Yaw Compass GUI" features
     - Lowers your sensitivity as you get close to a target yaw, useful when trying to get the perfect angle for farming
     - Compass GUI helps you visualize how close you are to your target angle
+    - Target Angle can be set with `/farmingtoolyaw <angle>`
+- Added load message that indicates that the user can run `/timyaddons` to open the settings
+- Added `/timyaddons help` sub command to list all available commands

 ### 0.14.8
 - Fixed detecting infected plots with recent changes to the pest widget